 The essential wine course.
 Nothing else compares.Neil Ross, General Manager & Sommelier, Four Seasons Philadelphia.

 Sommelier Certification, Level III.
 You can earn your sommelier certification by opting for the professional option.

 Cost Savings.
-The Foundation and Intermediate can be taken separately.
+The student can take the Foundation and Intermediate separately.
 However, by registering as a bundle –and taking both sections in the same semester– you save hundreds of dollars.